-Structured data is one of the many things that can improve a website’s rankings.
+Structured data is one of many factors that can improve a website’s search rankings.
 While there are many types of structured data, we’ll focus on the types used for blog posts.

-We’ll also provide some ideas about how you can increase the authority of your blog posts’ structured data.
+We’ll also share ideas for increasing the authority of your blog posts’ structured data.

 About Structured Data